Disability and Sexual Health Education

 • The state provides a Sexual Violence Prevention website page with information about work underway toward the prevention of child sexual abuse.

-• Helping young people talk about sexual consent can support students in learning to make healthy choices that serve them for a lifetime.
+• Helping young people talk about sexual consent can support students to learn to make healthy choices that serve them for a lifetime.
 Rooted in Rights of Washington offers a step-by-step guide for talking about consent with youth with disabilities.

 For students in grades 4-12, CSHE is defined in the law as “recurring instruction in human development and reproduction that is medically accurate, age-appropriate and inclusive of all students…using language and strategies that recognize all protected classes.”
-Disability is a protected class.
-Therefore, CSHE offered to students in grades 4-12 must be inclusive of disability.
+Disability is a protected class, which means students with disabilities must be included in sexual health education.

-Instruction for students in grades Kindergarten-3 is defined in the law as Social-Emotional Learning.
-This instruction is not focused on human development or reproduction.
+Instruction for students in grades Kindergarten-3 is defined in the law as Social Emotional Learning (SEL).
+Lessons for these grades do not include human development or reproduction.
+OSPI provides a Social Emotional Learning webpage with helpful tools for families, like fact sheets and infographics.

 Dating and sexual intimacy are subjects that can be addressed through Supported Decision Making, a legal option in Washington State.
 Washington law (Chapter 11.130 in the Revised Code of Washington) includes Supported Decision Making (SDM) as an option under the Uniform Guardianship, Conservatorship, and Other Protective Arrangements Act.
 The format for an SDM agreement is up to the individual and their supporters.
 A sample form is available for download from WashingtonLawHelp.org.